Hardikshah343/learning-web-development/week2/07_DOM/README.md

 2.  **Accessing Elements:**

 *   **By Index:** Elements in an HTMLCollection can be accessed using numerical indices, similar to an array.
+Also can be accessed using their name and id.

 3.  **Methods:**